May I be open to you?

 You feel it’s time to do something new, to make some sort of a shift in your life, to change your direction (maybe even completely), yet you can’t seem to put it to words or pinpoint it.

 What you do know is that you’ve reached your current limit, and it’s time to move on.

 At those moments, maybe the best option is to focus on your current experience and lifestyle.

-Based on those, figure out what you DON’T want and it’ll be a good enough starting point for the future ahead.
+Figure out what you DON’T want and it’ll be a good enough starting point for the future steps.

 Phase 2 – Create a goal

 What you should do next is to create a goal.

 (and I have a list of 100 goals you can check out to get inspired)

 Now, when I say “create a goal”, I don’t mean about some wishy-washy one, but about a goal decent to your striving.

 It’s not enough simply to say “My goal is to do/manage/develop (the thing).”.